The process

 The ethical way

-Eiderdown collection is a truly ethical, sustainable and respectful practice, but also time consuming and labor intensive.
+Eiderdown collection is an ethical, sustainable and respectful practice, but also time consuming and labor intensive.
 Between 2000 and 3000 eiders nest in our sanctuary every year, where each nest usually contains between 10 and 20 grams of eiderdown, which we collect by hand over multiple weeks.
 All of us here at Hraun á Skaga work together in protecting the eiders and processing the down.
 Our partnership with this wild bird is a story that began more than a century ago, and one we hope will continue far into the future.

 Keep it natural